dnaka91/cargo-hatch/USAGE.md

 - `default`: Define a default value that is pre-selected when the user is prompted for input.
 The value must match the type of the argument.
+- `condition`: Tera template that is executed to determine whether this prompt is used.
+It is filled with all the pre-defined and user-selected variables, same as the regular templates.
+It must evaluate to either `true` or `false`.
+Arguments are collected top to bottom, so only user-selected variables that were already prompted for, are available.

 The `name` of each argument is its key in the settings file.
 See the following sub-sections for examples of how to define the arguments.